 See more details regarding implementation of the new polygon layers in the Migration Guide here.

-Last but not least, the trusty Demo app is retooled to use the latest and greatest Aeris Android SDK v2.0.
+So last but not least, the trusty Demo app is retooled to use the latest and greatest Aeris Android SDK v2.0.
 Feel free to use the open source app and code to get insight into implementation details, etc.

 Happy coding – we hope you’ll enjoy using the new and updated features, and we can’t wait to see what you make next!